laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Encrypted data access and data import
+## Encrypted data access and data import using Data Gateway

 As the  virtual Desktop is compeltely isolated fromt the internet, the only way to acess data for analisins is ustilizing a specific application called Data Gateway.
 This application will allow you to access encrypted data stored in SD Connect or in CSC repositories for sensitive data securly from your virtual Desktop.
 The encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
-This solution allows you to process large amounts of data without the need of storing any copy on your Desktop.
-If the files have been encrypted with Sensitive Data Services public encryption key, they will be automatically decrypted by the application.
+This solution allows you to process large amounts of data without the need of storing any copy on your virtual Desktop.

+How does Data Gatway work?
-The application basically opens a secure gateway between your virtual Desktop and is able to read encryped data in a secure manner.
+The application  opens a secure gateway between your virtual Desktop and the buket in SD Connect sotring encrypted data.
+Moreover, Data Gatway can directly read data encrypted with the SD Connect or the Sensitive Data Services public encryption key allowing you to  securly access the original decripted files inside the virtual Desktop.

 Once you are logged into your Desktop you can access encrypted data stored in CSC services for sensitive data by following these steps: